Rahulk997/SQL-Practice/README.md

-SQL Queries for Salary Data Analysis
+# SQL Queries for Salary Data Analysis

-Description
 This project involves using SQL to perform data analysis and exploration on a salary dataset.
 It demonstrates the use of basic and advanced SQL queries for various operations, such as retrieving data, filtering records, counting, aggregating, and calculating averages.

-Features
+## Features
 Database Setup:

 Creation of the data_sf database.